 A massive welcome to you and thank you for taking the time to read my little memos about life and mostly how I fail at it!

-Each month I will be looking to release a couple of blog posts tracking my progress on each of my challenges.
-Hopefully they will be informative & humorous, but inspiring as well as thought-provoking.
+Look out for my blog posts tracking my progress on each of my challenges and updating you on my “13 Weeks of Wandering“.
+Hopefully they will be informative and humorous, but inspiring as well as thought-provoking.

 If you have done or are thinking of doing a similar challenge, I would love to hear about it so let me know in the comments below or contact me.